Definition of 'bicker'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 We bicker a lot and the years of me being on the road have taken their toll.
 The Sun (2011)They bicker a lot and then finally get married.
 The Sun (2011)They began to bicker about who liked animals more.
 Times, Sunday Times (2012)The three men are forced into the same house and bicker constantly.
 Times, Sunday Times (2013)They bicker and argue and undermine each other.
 Times, Sunday Times (2009)We are not at all alike, and bicker a lot.
 Times, Sunday Times (2008)Regulators are discredited, politicians are bickering and central banks are ineffective.
 Times, Sunday Times (2008)To bicker about where, when or why is to diminish their memory.
 Times, Sunday Times (2010)Then they would bicker about who won the non-existent trophy.
 Christianity Today (2000)The couple had been bickering non-stop about their cashflow problems.
 Times, Sunday Times (2009)Instead of tackling the underlying problems, couples can bicker about small issues.
 Times, Sunday Times (2008)The brothers bicker a lot.
 Times, Sunday Times (2010)What do you bicker about?
 Times, Sunday Times (2009)My husband and I bicker a lot.
 The Sun (2013)A family idea could make money for all of you if you play to your strengths instead of bickering about who is in charge.
-The Sun (2010)They will go elsewhere as politicians bicker about keeping the Pound, oil reserves and who gets what government assets.
-The Sun (2014)My daughter and husband bicker constantly - should I take his side and risk spoiling my relationship with her?
+The Sun (2010)My daughter and husband bicker constantly - should I take his side and risk spoiling my relationship with her?
 Times, Sunday Times (2016)It's much easier to speak critically of each other's work because we have other emotional ties to keep us going when we bicker about song structure.
 The Sun (2013)A source said: 'They were constantly bickering towards the end so it comes as no surprise that they decided to call it a day.
 The Sun (2007)